pratham1916/Drag-and-Drop-Form-Builder/README.md

-# Pepsales Frontend Assignment(Visual form designer)
+# Sunbase Frontend Assignment(Visual form designer)

 In this assignment, I will build a visual form designer that dynamically renders a form based on the provided JSON data.
 Users will have the ability to add, reorder, and delete form elements, including inputs, selects, and textareas.
 The form will facilitate seamless editing of labels and placeholders, along with